2023 Solar Incentives Guide for Chickasha, OK - Tax Credits & Rebates

 Source: https://www.dsireusa.org/

-Solar incentives are intended to encourage homeowners to switch their home over to renewable energy by offering incentives meant to lower the financial burden of solar panel installation and use.
-These incentives can include cash back, upfront discounts or monthly credits towards your utility bill.
-Some incentives are given by the federal government, some by the Oklahoma government and some by your specific utility company, county or municipality.
+Solar incentives are intended to encourage homeowners to switch to renewable energy by offering incentives meant to lower the financial burden of solar panel installation and use.
+These incentives may include upfront discounts, cash back or monthly credits towards your utility bill.
+Some incentives are provided by the federal government, some by the state of Oklahoma and some by your specific utility company, county or municipality.
 Categories of solar incentives include:

-• Net Metering: Don't forget to talk to your Chickasha utility company about signing a net metering agreement.
-This will allow you to get a credit towards your monthly utility bill for the value of excess energy your solar panels generate.
+• Net Metering: Make sure you speak with your Chickasha utility company about signing a net metering contract.
+This allows you to receive credit towards your monthly utility bill for the value of excess energy generated by your solar panels.
 You may receive either a dollar-for-dollar credit or a percentage of the value.

 Best National Provider